torch2424/wasm-by-example/examples/hello-world/hello-world.go.en-us.md

 // It takes in two 32-bit integer values
 // And returns a 32-bit integer value.
 // To make this function callable from JavaScript,
-// we need to add the: "go:export add" comment above the function
+// we need to add the: "export add" comment above the function
-//go:export add
+//export add
 func add(x int, y int) int {
 return x + y;
 }